 - There are exceptions to the insured rule.
 The National Credit Union Administration reports that about 97 percent of credit unions have insured member deposits, so do your due diligence before you sign up.
 You don't want to wind up a member of that reported 3 percent in the midst of a bank failure.

 - Some big-bank technology may be superior.
 Not all small banks and credit unions use the most up-to-date customer service technology.
-That can translates into increased wait times as branch employees track down paper files--such as your signature card--rather than viewing them in an online database.
+That can translate into increased wait times as branch employees track down paper files--such as your signature card--rather than viewing them in an online database.
 If you like quick answers to your money questions, then kick the tires of any small bank to find out how fast it moves.

 While small banks clearly have new momentum in today's environment, it's important to remember that many big banks became big for a reason.
 Be sure to look carefully into your banking habits before you decide that a switch is right for you.